Workflow engines in Workbench: Cromwell, dsub, and Nextflow

 If you’re looking to run multi-stage workflows, where each stage runs on a separate VM, and want to take advantage of more sophisticated built-in capabilities (such as automatic horizontal scaling or stage result caching), then Cromwell/WDL and Nextflow may be better choices.

-If you are looking to write workflows that you can run in multiple environments, such as Workbench and your institutional HPC cluster, then Cromwell/WDL and Nextflow may again be better choices; both Cromwell and the Nextflow engine support many different backends and executors.
+If you are looking to write workflows that you can run in multiple environments, such as Workbench and your institutional HPC cluster, then Cromwell/WDL and Nextflow may again be better choices; both Cromwell and Nextflow support many different backends and executors.

 You have flexibility